Indravati National Park: Flora

-The vegetation of the Indravati National Park is mainly of the tropical moist and dry deciduous type with predominance of bamboo, sal and teak.
+The vegetation of the Indravati National Park is mainly of the tropical moist and dry deciduous type with predominance of bamboo, Sarai and teak.
 There are also patches of grassland providing food to large herbivores such as wild water buffalos, chital, barking deer, nilgai, and gaurs.
-The most common tree in the park are teak, lendia, salai, mahua, tendu, semal, haldu, ber and jamun.
+The most common tree in the park are teak, lendia, salai, mahua, tendu, semal, haldu, Boir and Jam.

 Wildlife

 Indravati National Park has one of the last populations of the endangered wild Asian buffalo.
 The national park is also home to a variety of other ungulate species.
-Reported from the area are Asian Elephant, gaur (Indian bison), nilgai, blackbuck, chausingha (four-horned antelope), sambar, chital, Indian muntjac, Indian spotted chevrotain and wild boar.
+Reported from the area are Asian elephant, gaur (Indian bison), nilgai, blackbuck, chausingha (four-horned antelope), sambar, chital, Indian muntjac, Indian spotted chevrotain and wild boar.
 Large predators are represented by tigers, leopards, sloth bears, and dholes (wild dogs).
-Smaller mammals include flying squirrel, porcupine, pangolins, rhesus monkeys and langurs among many others.
+Smaller mammals include flying squirrels, porcupines, pangolins, rhesus macaques and langurs among many others.
 The commonly found reptiles in the park are freshwater crocodile, monitor lizard, Indian chameleon, common krait, Indian rock python, cobra and Russell's viper to name a few.
 The park also gives shelter to the large variety of birds of which the hill myna is the most important species.

 Transport

-Indravati National Park is easily approachable from Jagdalpur, the district headquarters of Bastar.
+Indravati National Park is easily approachable from Jagdalpur.
 The village Kutrue, the main entry point of the park, is situated at the distance of 22.4 km north of Jagdalpur-Bhopalpattanam road.
 The Kutrue link road is at the distance of 145.6 km from Jagdalpur.
 Raipur (486 km) has the nearest airport and Jagdalpur (168 km) is the nearest railhead from the Indravati National Park.